 Morton's Neuroma is a painful condition of the forefoot that is caused by the entrapment of the common intermetatarsal nerve as it passes through the forefoot to the toes.
 This condition was first described by Dr. Morton, a Viennese physician, in 1876.
-The most common location for Morton's neuroma is between the third and fourth toes.
-The second most common location is between the second and third toes.
+Morton's neuroma is commonly found between the 3rd and 4th toes and to a lesser degree between the 2nd and 3rd toes.
 Morton's neuroma is also referred to as intermetatarsal neuroma, Morton's metatarsalgia, Morton's neuralgia, plantar neuroma, intermetatarsal perineural fibroma or intermetatarsal nerve entrapment.
-Morton's neuroma is found more in women than men. the onset of Morton's neuroma is between the ages of 20 and 60 years of age.
+Morton's neuroma is found more in women than men.
+The onset of Morton's neuroma is between the ages of 20 and 60.

-One of the tests your doctor may use to diagnose Morton's Neuroma is called a Muldier's Sign .
-To perform this test, your doctor will gently squeeze the foot from side to side and use their thumb to push up between the 3rd and 4th toes.
-In cases of Morton's Neuroma there will be a palpable snap as the intermetatarsal nerve moves between the adjacent bones.
+One of the tests your doctor may use to diagnose Morton's Neuroma is called a Muldier's Sign.
+To elicit a Muldier's sign, your doctor will gently squeeze the foot from side to side and use his or her thumb to push up between the 3rd and 4th toes.
+In cases of Morton's Neuroma there will be a palpable snap as the intermetatarsal nerve moves between the adjacent metatarsal bones.
 Performing a Muldier's Sign mimics what takes place in the shoe with every step.
-Squeezing the foot simulates the shoe and pushing up on the bottom of the foot simulates the reactive forces of the ground as it pushes against the foot with each step.
+Squeezing the foot simulates the tightness of the shoe and pushing up on the bottom of the foot simulates the reactive forces of the ground as it pushes against the foot with each step.

 A Muldier's sign was at one time considered to be pathoneumonic in the diagnosis of Morton's neuroma.
-Some authors have indicated that Muldier's sign may be positive in as low as 27% of cases of Morton's neuroma confirmed by diagnostic ultrasound.
+Some authors have indicated that Muldier's sign may be positive in as low as 27% of cases of Morton's neuroma that have been confirmed as present by diagnostic ultrasound.

 The following pictures show the steps used in performing a Muldier's sign.
 The foot is squeezed from side to side to mimic the tightness of a shoe.
 The thumb is used in the third inner space to simulate ground reactive forces.
 A positive Muldier's sign is described when a click of snap sensation is found by both the patient and the examiner.